devco/Testes/readme.md

 ### Fixtures

 Generally, what you're going to use these methods for are preparing data to run your tests against.
 This test data is usually called a fixture, or fixtures.
-Fixtures exist as a way to model your test data and to automate the `setUp` and `tearDown` if it instead of making you define it in your test class.
+Fixtures exist as a way to model your test data and to automate the `setUp` and `tearDown` in it instead of making you define it in your test class.

 A fixture at a bare minimum, must define a method that generates its data: